Cognigy/Documentation/docs/en/docs/ai/xApp/use-cases.md

 ## Examples

-The examples illustrate specific use cases where an xApp can provide convenient and efficient solutions, enhancing user experiences and improving process workflows.
+xApps are infinitely flexible.
+Below examples illustrate some specific use cases where an xApp can provide convenient and efficient solutions, enhancing user experiences and improving process workflows.

 ### Authentication via Credentials